Updated: February 12, 2013

-4. When the installation is complete, find the Terminal application (it's under the /Applications/Utilities directory) and drag it onto your dock.
-You'll end up using Terminal a lot as a Rails developer, so it's good to have it handy.
+1. First, find the Terminal application (it’s under the Applications -> Utilities directory) and drag it onto your dock.
+You’ll end up using Terminal a lot as a Rails developer, so it’s good to have it handy.
 Then open a new Terminal session.
 You should see a new window with a cursor and a prompt that looks something like this:

 enoch:~ mike$